erodm09/PaylocityTask/README.md

 On the file named `PaylocityBugChallenge.md ` you will see tne different dropdown Bugs and categorized by numbers(e.g Bug 01,etc).You will find the list of 11 bugs found, analyzed and documented.

+On the file `QA Challenge- Master.postman_collection.json` you will find the Postman Collection used to run the API tests with all the mentioned requets that are detailed in the Bugs found.

 Other options:
 Clone the Repository: Begin by cloning this repository to your local machine using the following command: